Where's My Gold? EP

 Where's my Gold?
 EP is the second release from British band Kid Galahad.
 Two tracks on this release, "Where's my Gold?" and "I Don't Wanna Play", were recorded in the studio and produced by Jim Abbiss who had previously worked with artists such as UNKLE and DJ Shadow.
 Whilst "Green Painted Lady" and "Consoul" were both demo recordings, produced by the band before signing to Ignition Records.

-The EP was generally well received and was made "single of the week" by MTV.
-"I Don't Wanna Play" featured in the UK Channel 4 comedy drama Teachers.
+The EP was generally well received and was selected as the Single of the Week by MTV.
+"I Don't Wanna Play" was featured in the UK Channel 4 comedy drama Teachers.